The Times: TypefaceThe Times is the originator of the widely used Times New Roman typeface, originally developed by Stanley Morison of The Times in collaboration with Monotype Imaging for its legibility in low-tech printing. In November 2006, The Times began printing headlines in a new typeface, Times Modern. The Times was printed in broadsheet format for 219 years, but switched to compact size in 2004 in an attempt to appeal more to younger readers and commuters using public transport. The Sunday Times remains a broadsheet.

 In 1908, The Times started using the Monotype Modern typeface.The Times commissioned the serif typeface Times New Roman, created by Victor Lardent at the English branch of Monotype, in 1931.
-It was commissioned after Stanley Morison had written an article criticizing The Times for being badly printed and typographically antiquated.
-The typeface was supervised by Morison and drawn by Victor Lardent, an artist from the advertising department of The Times.
-Morison used an older typeface named Plantin as the basis for his design, but made revisions for legibility and economy of space.
+It was commissioned after Stanley Morison had written an article criticising The Times for being badly printed and typographically antiquated.
+Victor Lardent, an artist from The Times' advertising department, created the typeface under Morison's supervision.
+Morison used an older typeface named Plantin as the basis for his design but made revisions for legibility and economy of space.
 Times New Roman made its debut in the issue of 3 October 1932.
 After one year, the design was released for commercial sale.
 The Times stayed with Times New Roman for 40 years, but new production techniques and the format change from broadsheet to tabloid in 2004 have caused the newspaper to switch typeface five times since 1972.
 However, all the new typeface have been variants of the original New Roman type: